okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/registration-hook/index.md

 <ApiLifecycle access="ea" />

 > **Note:** Self-Service Registration only exists in Classic Engine.
-For Okta Identity Engine, please see instructions for Profile Enrollment above.
+For Identity Engine, please see instructions for Profile Enrollment above.

 To activate the Inline Hook, you first need to register your external service endpoint with Okta; see [Inline Hook Setup](/docs/concepts/inline-hooks/#inline-hooks_setup).